aflorio2/chireal-site/index.md

 ---

 {% capture col1 %}
-We are a theoretical physics research group specializing in the out-of-equilibrium dynamics of quantum fields, quantum information aspects of field theory, and real-time simulations of quantum and classical fields.
+Welcome!
+We are a theoretical physics research group exploring the dynamics of quantum fields beyond equilibrium.
+Our work bridges quantum field theory, quantum information, and computational physics to understand how complex quantum systems evolve and behave in real time.

-Our research focuses on:
+Our research spans:
-- Out-of-equilibrium dynamics of quantum fields
+- Non-equilibrium phase transitions and critical phenomena
-- Quantum information aspects of field theory
+- Entanglement dynamics and quantum information measures in field theory
-- Real-time simulations of quantum and classical fields
+- Novel numerical methods for real-time quantum and classical field simulations
-- Quantum field theory methods and applications
+- Applications to early universe cosmology and high-energy physics

 {%
   include button.html